Life insurance will cover a death by suicide if it occurs after a certain period of time from the policy purchase date -- often two years after.

+Life insurance policies usually include what’s called a “suicide clause.”
 This clause generally states that a life insurance policy won’t pay out if a death is due to suicide within the first two years of the policy, but the exclusion period can vary.
-Instead of paying the death benefit, the insurer will refund the premiums paid to the beneficiaries.
+In a case of suicide within the exclusion period, the insurer will refund the premiums paid to the beneficiaries.

-The suicide clause is meant to help insurers in case a depressed and/or financially troubled person decides to buy a policy so that survivors get a quick payout.
+The suicide clause is meant to help insurers in case a depressed and/or financially troubled person decides to buy a policy so that survivors can get a quick payout.